 - it will be more difficult to take out credit while you're bankrupt and your credit rating will be affected for 6 years

-- some of your possessions might have to be sold, for example, your car and any luxury items you own
+- some of your possessions might have to be sold if they are not 'exempt goods'

-- some professions don’t let people who have been made bankrupt carry on working
+- some jobs don’t let people who have been made bankrupt carry on working

 - if you own a business it might be closed down and the assets sold off

 - going bankrupt can affect your immigration status